HomeJourneyBook/Homes-journey-archive/Worlds/README.md

 Each World possesses its own atmosphere, history, and traces of the Path.

-> *The following records represent fragmented observations, reconstructions, sketches, and rare information gathered from Traveler testimonies, recovered artifacts, and translated fragments of the Book.*
+> *The following records represent fragmented observations, reconstructions, sketches, and rare information gathered from Traveler testimonies, recovered artifacts, and translated fragments of the Book.*{: .highlight }